AditiaPrasasti/AditiaPrasasti/README.md

 # 💫 About Me:
 👋 Hi!
-I am a student at **Universitas Muhammadiyah Riau**, currently diving deep into **Fullstack Development**.
-I'm focusing on building dynamic web applications using **Vue.js** for the frontend and **Express.js** for the backend.<br><br>🌱 As a developer, I'm constantly exploring new technologies and best practices in web development, with a strong passion for creating seamless user experiences.<br><br>⚡ Fun fact: I enjoy coding challenges and collaborating on projects with friends — it helps me learn faster and have fun while doing it!
+I am **Aditia Prasasti**, a student at **Universitas Muhammadiyah Riau**.<br> I am a front-end developer currently learning **Vue.js** and **Express.js**.<br><br>🌱 As a developer, I'm constantly exploring new technologies and best practices in web development, with a strong passion for creating seamless user experiences.<br><br>⚡ Fun fact: I enjoy coding challenges and collaborating on projects with friends — it helps me learn faster and have fun while doing it!

 ## 🌐 Socials: